 Dash masternode operators have to decide whether or not to fund dozens of proposals every month based on very little objective information.
 Votes are usually cast according to subjective opinion and guesswork with almost no real data or expertise.

 Decision markets can provide an accurate forecast of the effects of funding, or not funding, a proposal.
 They can leverage the wisdom of the crowd to recommend how masternode operators should vote based on what they care about the most.

 The dash treasury is perfect for decision markets

 The dash treasury system is the perfect environment for decision markets to be effective.
-The structure of proposals, voting and funding provides a ready-made framework to make decision markets on.
+The structure of proposals, voting and funding provide a ready-made framework to make decisions markets on.